jacomyma/ok-boometer/scripts/JS/README.md

 ### Set up the Twitter API config

-Copy ```config.example.js``` as ```config.js```, and edit it to fill your Twitter API credentials.
+Copy ```config.example.js``` into ```config.js```, and edit it to fill your Twitter API credentials.
 You may also change the function used to filter the "OK Boomer" tweets.
 You will need your own access to the [Twitter API](https://apps.twitter.com/app/new), there are plenty of tutorials on how to do this online.

 ### 1. Get an ID list from the Get Old Tweets list of scraped tweets